mthipparthi/bank-elevator/README.md

-# bank-elevator
+# Bank elevator

 *Bank elevator*

-## algorithm
+## Algorithm

 There are Primarily 4 steps in this algorithm

 ### step 1 : Calculate moves(floors) for each user input to users target floor

-Calculate the floors(UP/DOWN) from Current floor to Target floor. if the user are inputs from floor 3 to target floor 7(UP) - [4,5,6,7] if the user are inputs from floor 9 to target floor 5(DOWN) - [8,7,6,5]
+Calculate the floors(UP/DOWN) from Current floor to Target floor.

+if the user are inputs from floor 3 to target floor 7(UP) - [4,5,6,7]

+if the user are inputs from floor 9 to target floor 5(DOWN) - [8,7,6,5]

 ### step 2 : Calculate all moves(floors) for all users.